LucHeuff/sentence-similarity/README.md

 to larger than 1 if one of the sentences is a subset of another sentence, or if tokens are repeated in either of the sentences.
 If sentences have some but not all tokens in common, or common tokens that are not in the same places in the sentence, the score is between 0 and 1.

-**Note** that 'similarity' should be interpreted as tokens directly matching between two sentences.
+> **Note** that 'similarity' should be interpreted as tokens directly matching between two sentences.
-The algorithm does not take synonyms into account out of the box (though you can add them manually with `create_synonym_vocab`) and the algorithm is not smart enough to know when sentences mean the same thing in different languages ("That car is red" and "Die auto is rood" will compare to a score of 0, since they have no words in common).
+The algorithm does not take synonyms into account out of the box (though you can add them manually with `create_synonym_vocab`) and the algorithm is not smart enough to know when sentences mean the same thing, either in different styles or in different languages
+("That car is red" and "Die auto is rood" will compare to a score of 0, since they have no words in common).

 # Customization